naholav/cengbot/docs/DEPLOYMENT.md

 fi
 ```

+## 📝 Recent Updates

+### August 2025
+- **Model Version**: Active model updated to v1.2 with enhanced training on 22,000+ examples
+- **Training Configuration**: Updated training parameters for optimal performance with larger dataset
+- **Inference Enhancement**: System prompts updated to allow up to 4 sentences for more detailed responses
+- **Logging**: Training logs now organized in version-specific directories

+---

-This deployment guide provides a comprehensive approach to deploying CengBot in production environments with proper security, monitoring, and maintenance procedures.
+This deployment guide provides an approach to deploying CengBot in production environments with security, monitoring, and maintenance procedures.